Spooky the Tuff Little Ghost: In other media

 Spooky is part of the 1963 animated television series The New Casper Cartoon Show, which ran from 1963 to 1969.

 In 1996, after the success of the 1995 Casper feature film, a new animated show, The Spooktacular New Adventures of Casper, premiered on Fox Kids, with Spooky as one of the regular characters, voiced by Rob Paulsen.
-In the 2000 computer-animated movie Casper's Haunted Christmas, Spooky's voice was provided by Samuel Vincent.
+In the 2000 animated film Casper's Haunted Christmas, Spooky's voice was provided by Samuel Vincent.

 Spooky made an appearance in "Scare Bud", a fourth season episode of Harvey Girls Forever!, voiced by Jordan Fry.